venovako/libpvn/README.md

 #
 # a debug build with clang on FreeBSD (note the usage of gmake instead of make)
 gmake clean all
-#
-# a release build on Windows (note the usage of nmake instead of make)
-nmake NDEBUG=3 clean all
 ```

 ## Using